 The drag and drop feature allows an easy and ergonomic way to connect and reorganize blocks in the setup page.

 To create a connection between two blocks, simply drag one on the other.
 SPAT will automatically connect the two blocks.
 If it is necessary, SPAT will also create supplementary blocks if needed.
 For example, if we drag and drop an input on a room, SPAT will automatically create a “source” block between them.

 This feature also works on a selection of multiple blocks of the same type.
 For example, if we wished to connect 5 inputs to 1 output, we can select our inputs a drag them on the output.
-All the inputs blocks will be patch to a room block thru sources, and the room is patch to the output thru a master block.
-(With the default stereo room that can be changed later)
+All the input blocks will be patched to a room block through sources, and the room is a patch to the output through a master block.
+(With the default stereo room that can be changed later.)

 The drag and drop feature also allows reorganizing the blocks of the same type.
 This means that you can now change the order of already created blocks.
 This gives to the setup page a more ergonomic and flexible feel.